MasterFighterr/GA401QM-ARCH/README.md

 `# systemctl --user enable asus-notify`

 `# systemctl --user start asus-notify`

+Let's add more threads to our makepkg,conf

+`# sudo vim /etc/makepkg.conf`

+uncomment the MAKEFLAGS line and add 8 threads

+`MAKEFLAGS="-j8"`

 Hell yeah baby, you're on a roll.
 You're pretty much good to go.
 Install whatever bloated ass DE or minimal ass WM you want.
 Keep in mind that the more minimal you get, the more features you will have to install yourself as well as setup like your hotkeys.
 If you're a cool kid you'll stick to unbloated modules like pipewire!
 Have fun!